LEANNA MAE .ORG

 Picture

 A birth ball is simply an exercise ball that can be used in labor.
+You can also use it for prenatal exercise and postpartum exercise.
+This handout is going to focus on ways to use it in labor.

 • Do circles (clockwise, then reverse).